Designing an art book is like hanging an exhibition. Nothing is left to chance.

 - We do not bleed art images across the fold or off the edge of the page, unless such image is used as a section intro or a detail close-up.

-- We do not crop or edit images in any way unless specifically requested by the client.
+- We do not crop images unless specifically requested by the client.

-- We do not put a date on images if the art is by a living, active artist.
+- We do not date images if the art is by a living, active artist.

-- We make sure that our typography is error-free and our files are truly print-ready.
+- We make sure our design is error-free and truly print-ready.

 Once these rules are diligently applied, it is time for creativity to be unleashed!